menuclose

 Fact-checked by Blain Reinkensmeyer

-Like MT4, MT5 is not a broker.
-If you’ve decided that you want to use MT5 (and there are good reasons for doing so), you’ll still need to pick a trustworthy, well-regulated forex broker to start trading.
-This guide will help you choose the best MT5 forex broker, and explore some of MT5's most important features and functions.
+The platform's upgrades and improvements over its predecessor, MT4, have pushed more of the best MetaTrader brokers to offer MT5.
+As a result, trading volume on MT5 has now eclipsed MT4 (as of April 2025).
+If you’ve decided that you want to use the MT5 platform (and there are good reasons for doing so), you’ll still need to pick a trustworthy, well-regulated forex broker to start trading.

 Best MetaTrader 5 (MT5) brokers

-Best MetaTrader broker overall
+Best MetaTrader Broker

-Tradeable Symbols (Total)3583
+• Tradeable Symbols (Total): 3583

 IC Markets’ competitive pricing and scalable execution make it an excellent option for algorithmic traders.
 Though it supports an impressive range of third-party tools and plugins, IC Markets’ research and education offerings are not as impressive as those offered by industry leaders.
 Read full review